loopme/android-united-sdk/bridges/ironSorce/ironsorce-mediation-sample/ironsource-72/README.md

 ## Adding LoopMe's IronSource Bridge ##

-Download `LoopmeCustomAdapter` and `LoopmeCustomInterstitial` classes and move it to `com.ironsource.adapters.custom.loopme` package in your project.
+Download `LoopmeCustomAdapter`, `LoopmeCustomRewardVideo` and `LoopmeCustomInterstitial` classes and move it to `com.ironsource.adapters.custom.loopme` package in your project.

 ## Initialization ##